-About the GTX-102 Phase 1/2 Study Design in Canada and the U.K.
+GTX-102 Phase 1/2 Study Design in Canada and the U.K.

-Under the protocol approved in the U.K. and Canada, 12 patients will be enrolled into two cohorts split by age: patients ages 4 to <8 years will be enrolled into Cohort 4, and patients ages 8 to <18 years will be enrolled into Cohort 5.
-Two in the younger cohort and two in the older cohort will be enrolled first and assessed after two doses by a data safety monitoring board (DSMB).
-The DSMB will review the available safety data and provide a recommendation on the enrollment for the remaining 8 patients

-The starting doses in younger cohort 4 and older cohort 5 will be 3.3 and 5 mg, respectively.
-Patients will receive two doses and will be assessed for safety and efficacy before moving to step-increases in dosing.
-If indicated, they will increase one step for two more doses with dose increases based on response and enhanced safety monitoring.
+Under the protocol approved in Canada and the U.K., 12 patients will be enrolled into two cohorts split by age: patients ages 4 to <8 years will be enrolled into Cohort 4, and patients ages 8 to <18 years will be enrolled into Cohort 5.
+The starting doses in Cohort 4 and Cohort 5 are 3.3 and 5 mg, respectively.
+Patients will receive two doses and will be assessed for safety and efficacy, as measured by the CGI-I scale of change at Day 58, before moving to step-increases in dosing.
+Individual dose titration may continue if safety is sustained, and the clinical response is not scored as "much improved" or better by the CGI-I scale in at least two or more domains.
+If indicated, patients will increase one step for two more doses with dose increases based on clinical response and safety monitoring.
 Patients will then transition to a maintenance dose phase during which they will receive GTX-102 every three months and continue to be monitored for response and safety.
-In this phase, individual dose titration may continue up to a maximum dose of 14 mg if safety is sustained, and the clinical response is not scored as "much improved" by the clinical global impression scale in at least two or more domains.
+In this phase, individual dose titration may continue up to a maximum dose of 14 mg based on the same criteria of sustained safety and clinical response.